Embracing Your Inner Child: A Journey Toward Healing and Self-Discovery

 What’s really happening:

-Inner child need: comfort + someone to lean on
+Inner child need: Comfort and someone to lean on.

 You might: